cr75/HumanNameParser.java/README.md

 Also it should be noted that this is a relatively naive name parser; and its implementation is highly unoptimized.
 I (steve ash) do not recommend using this in any production situations where performance is sensitive.
 I am only publishing it on maven central to include as a sample parser to demonstrate the integration of a name parser into Syngen.
+I did make a number of changes to just make it usable, but I would love it if someone would publish a competitive open-source parser

 Original library Author: Jason Priem jason@jasonpriem.com (credits go to him) Original library Author Website: http://jasonpriem.com/human-name-parse